-A square horse is one in which the height of the horse to his withers is equal to the length of the horse from the point of his shoulder to the point of his hindquarters.
+A square horse(left) is one in which the height of the horse to his withers is equal to the length of the horse from the point of his shoulder to the point of his hindquarters.
 Iberian horses have square conformation.
 The square horse has great natural ability for the collected movements since his hindquarters can easily be brought underneath him towards the forehand.
-These movements include the piaffe, passage, and pirouette.
-The square horse usually shows average talent for the extended gaits, lacking the big range a rectangular horse will have.
-The rectangular horse is typified by most sporthorses and warmbloods.
-A rectangular horse is one in which the height of the horse to its withers, is less than the length of the horse from the point of its shoulder to the point of its hindquarters.
+These movements include piaffe, passage, and pirouette.
+The square horse usually shows average talent for the extended gaits, lacking the big range a rectangular horse(right) has.
+The rectangular horse is typified by most warmbloods, where the height of the horse to its withers, is less than the length of the horse from the point of its shoulder to the point of its hindquarters.
 Opposite the square horse, the rectangular horse has great aptitude for extensions because of his long back; he is able to take longer strides.
 The rectangular horse has an average talent for collection, as it is more of a challenge to bring his hindquarters underneath him towards the forehand.

 The natural balance of the horse dictates that it should carry more weight on its stronger hindquarters and less weight on its weaker forehand.
 For the square horse, this is easy, he has little trouble bringing his hind legs under his body mass and engaging his hindquarters to drive him forward.
-However, for the rectangular horse, which has a longer body, finding a natural balance is more difficult and causes more stress on him, physically speaking.
+However, for the rectangular horse, which has a longer body, finding a collected balance is more difficult and causes more stress, physically speaking.
 The rectangular horse must work harder to bring his hind legs further underneath the weight he is carrying and engage his hindquarters.